b-m-f/WirtBot/README.md

 ## Features

-- Automatic generation of WireGuard configurations, including keys directly in the browser
+- Automatic generation of WireGuard configurations, including keys, directly in the browser
 - Every configuration in the network is kept updated on changes
 - If configured, all configurations will automatically be sent to the [WirtBot](https://github.com/b-m-f/wirt/WirtBot)
 - Configuration will be automatically applied and gets reloaded in production